waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 title: Discussion
 data: 2023-04-15 15:55:11
 ---
+### 2023年06月24日 中国大陆
+Some people think secondary school students should learn international news as one of their subjects, while others believe that this is a waste of valuable time.
+Discuss both views and give your own opinion.

 ### 2023年04月15日 中国大陆
 Some people think that paying taxes is enough to contribute to the society.
 Others argue that being a citizen involves more responsibilities.
 Discuss both views and give your opinion.